Instagram/MonkeyType/README.rst

 Examples
 --------

-Run a script uner call-trace logging of functions and methods in all imported modules::
+Run a script under call-trace logging of functions and methods in all imported modules::

   $ monkeytype run myscript.py